Analyse, synthesise, and assimilate research

 • Confirmations of earlier findings

-You'll also be able to find the Comparative Analysis section in the Excel export, including a handy link to get a short summary of the cited works!
+You'll also be able to find the Research comparison section in the Excel export, including a handy link to get a short summary of the cited works!

 💡 Want to determine research quality indicators in more depth, watch this video.